labsyspharm/vae-paper/README.md

 jupyter lab

 ```
 Notebooks are pre-populated with output cells for ease of review.
-To re-run the notebooks or explore multiplex images displayed in the Napari image viewer by some notebooks, you must first download the input data from our public Amazon S3 bucket (instructions are provided in the section below).
+To re-run the notebooks or explore multiplex images displayed in the Napari image viewer by some notebooks, input data must first be downloaded from our public Amazon S3 bucket (instructions are provided in the section below).

 ---

 ## Downloading input data files
  To re-run the Jupyter notebooks, [input data](s3://lsp-public-data/baker-2025-vae/) must first be downloaded from our public Amazon S3 bucket into the the top-level directory of the cloned vae-paper GitHub repository.
-This can be acheived by running the `download.py` script located in the `src` folder from the top-level of the vae-paper repository.
+This is acheived by running the `download.py` script located in the `src` folder from the top-level of the vae-paper repository.
 In addition to the required input data, this script will also download a folder containing precomputed output files as a reference (`output_reference`):
 ```bash
 # from the top-level directory of the cloned vae-paper GitHub repository
 python src/download.py